 Use only high quality 4-stroke outboard motor oil to insure performance and prolonged engine life.

-SAE: 10W-30 or 10W-40 API: SH, SJ or SL
+SAE: 10W-30 or 10W-40 API: SF,SG,SH or SJ

 Engine oil viscosity must be selected from the following chart according to the average temperatures in your area.